-- Perform annually a governance self-assessment and communicate the report to the Board of Directors, the external auditor, and the NBB; - by the Board and monitor their effectiveness at least annually, based on the annual report of the internal audit department, monthly reports from the Chief Risk Officer, the annual System of Governance self-assessment report and other sources such as reports and/or notes of the different departments and business units.
+- Perform annually a governance self-assessment and communicate the report to the Board of Directors, the external auditor, and the NBB; - Implement an adequate internal control and risk management within the guidelines approved by the Board and monitor their effectiveness at least annually, based on the annual report of the internal audit department, monthly reports from the Chief Risk Officer, the annual System of Governance self-assessment report and other sources such as reports and/or notes of the different departments and business units.
 The review relates to all aspects of internal control such as the objectives, the means that are implemented, the methods that are used, the shortcomings that are found and the adequate character and efficiency of the internal control; - Ensure, based on the reporting to be made at least every six months by the Internal Audit Department that the latter adequately follows-up whether its investigative findings and recommendations are complied with.